 The last time I had weighed myself at that time, the scales read 250 lbs.
 I stopped weighing.
 I was too upset by what I saw.
 A friend reminded me that I had always had results using Atkins, so I decided to give it another go round.
 In the course of a year, I lost 60 pounds.
 I then started seeing a new female naturopath who specialized in female health, Dr. Elliott.
 She reviewed my lab work from the previous years and had new blood work done before I came in.
 I spent 2 hours with her that first visit, talking about what had happened, how my life had been effected, etc. She told me I most assuredly had a testosterone imbalance the previous year even though undetected by the nurse.
 In addition, I now had Hypothyroidism and she believed PCOS.
 She had me begin a specialized regimen of vitamins to get my body more in sync and thyroid medicine.

 In the next month, I had an ultrasound confirming I had PCOS.
 Going back to the doctor, she explained to me how sensitive my body is to insulin and maintaining an extremely low carbohydrate diet was going to be the way to prevent type 2 diabetes and keep the PCOS from becoming more severe.
 To help with my IC, she recommended taking Magnesium Citrate; and it worked!
 She also discovered I was severely low in Estrogen, a trait that would fix the intimate issue.
 Sure enough, it worked!
 I got married a year later and am happy to say my husband and I have a “normal” marriage.
+If you suspect yourself from having one of these women-related diseases like PCOS, it might be time to also learn what is uterine fibroid embolization.

 Fast forward 3 years and my husband and I decided it was time to start a family.
 My naturopath, Dr. Elliott, had just survived encephalitis and was not in a place to help me.
 I went to see a different naturopath who took me off the estrogen and put me on tinctures.
 We didn’t agree about nutrition or exercise but I complied because she was the doctor and I was the patient.
 While I was able to see that the tinctures helped me ovulate, I felt like a stranger lived in my body.
 I was also having erratic mood swings and was starting to struggle with anxiety.
 After 6 months of seeing this new naturopath and a significant weight gain (almost at 200 pounds again), I decided to stop seeing her.
 As soon as I stopped I found out Dr. Elliott was seeing her original patients again.
 I quickly made an appointment and saw her in October of 2013.
 Dr. Elliott was not thrilled at what I had been doing, and knowing how sensitive my body is, said the exercise/diet was too much.
 She recommended no exercise and took me off the tinctures, so no extra hormones.
 I knew it would take time to ensure hormones got to the right levels.
 I decided then and there that if I was going to try to be healthy, then I need to stop fooling around and do this 100%.
-I gave up grains and sugar strictly, followed a high fat (for me about 75%), low carb (20 or less carbs) and allowed myself to eat only when I was hungry (which resulted with some intermittent fasting).
+I gave up grains and sugar strictly, followed a high fat (for me about 75%), low carb (20 or less carbs) and allowed myself to eat only when I was hungry (which resulted with some intermittent fasting). this article briefly explains everything about intermittent fasting.

 I went back to see Dr. Elliott on 12/13/13 and after 55 days of strict eating, I was told that my levels indicating PCOS are GONE!
 She said there was not even a HINT of anything indicating I had PCOS.
 She was shocked and impressed that I had committed to this way of eating.
 In addition, since mid-July I have lost almost 20 pounds and measure an inch less than when I got married!
 While we still need to increase my thyroid and I have to resume estrogen therapy, she explained there was nothing I could add to “heal/fix” it, that I am doing everything right.
 The only piece of “bad” news I got was being told that my FSH is extremely high.
 This along with another level, I was told that my ovaries think they are that of a 45-year-old woman, not 28.
 While I am sure I will continue to go through moments of needing to trust God with the future of a family, I am so excited to know that my PCOS is healed!
 In the beginning it was really hard, but now I can say it is a LOT easier.
 I feel so much better!
 My head is clear (thank you coconut oil!), I feel less anxious, and I no longer have the sugar monster in my head dictating my every move.
 During this time, I also had 2 successful ovulations while having very low estrogen!
 My doctor said that this was to be expected as PCOS is directly controlled by insulin resistance, which means sugar!
 This includes grains as they turn into sugar when entering the body.